 The Unholy Trinity Life Insurance Gift Tax Trap

-People take out life insurance with the understanding that the death benefit is paid to their beneficiaries’ tax free.
-What is often left out of the conversation regarding tax treatment of the death benefit is how the policy is structured in terms of who is the insured, owner, and beneficiary.
-A simple oversight can create The Unholy Triangle or The Goodman Rule trap.
+People take out life insurance with the understanding that the death benefit is paid to their beneficiaries tax-free.
+What is often left out of the conversation regarding the tax treatment of the death benefit is how the policy is structured in terms of who is the insured, owner, and beneficiary.
+A simple oversight can create the unholy triangle or the Goodman rule trap.

-Businesses taking out life insurance on owners and employees is a scenario where the policy falls victim to The Unholy Trinity.
+Businesses taking out life insurance on owners and employees is a scenario where the policy falls victim to the Unholy Trinity.
 The business owns and pays for the policy on an employee who is the insured and the employee names their spouse as the beneficiary.
-The problem is that there is three different people or entities on each different structure point.
+The problem is that there are three different people or entities on each different structure point.
 An employer wanting to offer a benefit to an employee unknowingly creates a tax problem in the future.
-Executive bonus or split dollar arrangements can prevent that from happening.
+Executive bonuses or split-dollar arrangements can prevent that from happening.

 Securities offered through LPL Financial, Member FINRA/SIPC.
-Investment advice offered through WCG Wealth Advisors, LLC a Registered Investment Advisor.
-The Wealth Consulting Group and WCG Wealth Advisors, LLC are separate entities from LPL Financial.
+Investment advice offered through WCG Wealth Advisors, a registered investment advisor.
+WCG Wealth Advisors and The Wealth Consulting Group are separate entities from LPL Financial.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
 Investing in stock includes numerous specific risks including the fluctuation of dividend, loss of principal, and potential illiquidity of the investment in a falling market.
 Government bonds and Treasury bills are guaranteed by the US government as to the timely payment of principal and interest and, if held to maturity, offer a fixed rate of return and fixed principal value.
 Investing involves risk including loss of principal.